arnenoori/gto-poker-bot/report/481_report.md

 	Note that, for this assignment, I will be requiring all references to be numbered and referenced in text.
 For example “Imagenet [1] is a database with more than 14 million images that is commonly used for computer vision research”]
 -->

-Several notable poker AI systems have been developed in recent years, each employing different approaches to tackle the complexities of the game.
-Libratus, developed at Carnegie Mellon University, uses a form of counterfactual regret minimization (CFR+) to compute strategies in real-time [1].
-Pluribus, created by researchers from Facebook AI and Carnegie Mellon, builds upon the success of Libratus to beat elite human pros in multiplayer no-limit Texas hold'em [2].
-DeepStack, developed by researchers from the University of Alberta and Czech Technical University, uses deep learning and decomposition to reason about game situations [13].
+In recent years, several noteworthy poker AI systems have been developed, each taking different approaches to tackle the game's complexities.

+### Libratus (2017)

+Libratus, created at Carnegie Mellon University in 2017, employs counterfactual regret minimization (CFR) to compute a blueprint strategy through self-play and refines it in real-time using nested safe subgame solving.[2][5]
+Libratus did not use neural networks, instead relying mainly on reinforcement learning through CFR.
+It learned poker from scratch by playing trillions of hands against itself over several months.[1]
+This approach allowed Libratus to become the first AI to defeat top human professionals in heads-up no-limit Texas Hold'em poker.[2]

+### Pluribus (2019)

+Building upon Libratus' success, Pluribus, developed by researchers from Facebook AI and Carnegie Mellon in 2019, became the first AI to beat elite human professionals at six-player no-limit Texas Hold'em.[3][5]
+Pluribus extends CFR to handle multiplayer settings using Monte Carlo CFR for improved scalability and a depth-limited search for a finer-grained abstraction of the game tree.[3][5]
+Like Libratus, Pluribus also did not use neural networks and learned poker solely through self-play, with no human data or expert knowledge.[3][5]
+Notably, Pluribus employs innovative mixed strategies and donk betting that differ from typical human play.[3][6]

+### DeepStack (2017)

+DeepStack, created by researchers from the University of Alberta, Czech Technical University, and Charles University in 2017, takes a different approach by leveraging deep learning and decomposition to reason about game situations.[4][5][7]
+Unlike Libratus and Pluribus, DeepStack relied heavily on deep neural networks to make decisions.
+The networks were trained on a massive amount of random poker situations.[4]
+It uses heuristic search aided by deep neural networks for intuition, continual re-solving to update strategies based on the current situation, and depth-limited search with neural networks to estimate values.[4][5]

+### Our Approach

 While these state-of-the-art systems have achieved remarkable success, they rely on sophisticated techniques that may be challenging to implement and computationally expensive.
-In contrast, the GTO Poker Bot explores the potential of a knowledge-based approach, particularly through the use of a fixed strategy agent.
-This agent embodies the principles of game theory optimal play, providing a strong baseline for evaluating the performance of the learning agent (DQN).
+In contrast, our GTO Poker Bot explores the potential of a more accessible knowledge-based approach, particularly through the use of a fixed strategy agent that embodies the principles of game theory optimal (GTO) play.
+This agent serves as a strong baseline for evaluating the performance of the learning-based DQN agent.

 The fixed strategy agent draws inspiration from the concept of Nash equilibrium, a central concept in game theory.
-In a two-player zero-sum game like heads-up poker, a Nash equilibrium is a pair of strategies where neither player can improve their expected outcome by unilaterally changing their strategy [14].
+In a two-player zero-sum game like heads-up poker, a Nash equilibrium is a pair of strategies where neither player can improve their expected outcome by unilaterally changing their strategy.[14]
 The fixed strategy agent aims to approximate a Nash equilibrium strategy by making decisions based on hand strength, pot odds, and opponent actions.

-The implementation of the fixed strategy agent builds upon existing knowledge in the field of poker game theory.
-Resources such as GTO Wizard [15] and GTOBase [16] provide insights into game theory optimal strategies for various poker situations.
+To implement the fixed strategy agent, we build upon existing knowledge in the field of poker game theory.
+Resources such as GTO Wizard[15] and GTOBase[16] provide valuable insights into game theory optimal strategies for various poker situations.
 By incorporating this knowledge into the fixed strategy agent, the GTO Poker Bot explores the effectiveness of a knowledge-based approach in achieving strong poker performance.

+The inclusion of the fixed strategy agent not only provides a robust benchmark for evaluating the DQN agent's performance but also allows for a comparative analysis of knowledge-based and learning-based approaches in the context of poker AI.
+By examining the strengths and limitations of each approach, we aim to contribute to the ongoing discourse on the most effective methods for tackling imperfect information games like poker.

 ## 4. Implementation
 <!--